abhinav0git/Employee-Management-System/README.md

  - <h2>Implementation</h2>

-   1) If you want to run this application on your machine, you need to have ReactJS, NodeJS and MySQL installed on your PC. <br><br>
+   1) If you want to run this application on your machine, you need to have ReactJS, NodeJS and MySQL installed on your PC. <br>

-   2) After Installing MySQL client and NodeJS, you need to create a database named "db_name" and create a table named "db_name_table" on it. <br><br>
+   2) After Installing MySQL client and NodeJS, you need to create a database named "db_name" and create a table named "db_name_table" on it. <br>

-   3) Then insert some required data like "name", "email", "position" etc (things you want to store in the db via clientSide) in the table. <br><br>
+   3) Then insert some required data like "name", "email", "position" etc (things you want to store in the db via clientSide) in the table. <br>

-   4) Make sure to change the "db_name" and "db_name_table" in the "index.js" file. <br><br>
+   4) Make sure to change the "db_name" and "db_name_table" in the "index.js" file. <br>

    ```node